gatsbyjs/gatsby/docs/blog/2019-02-20-introducing-use-static-query/index.md

   - static query
 ---

 React Hooks are _cool_.
-Besides simplifying your code and removing the need for a lot of boilerplate associated with classes in JavaScript (looking at you, `this`), they enable some _serious_ shareability.
-They also make it possible to use state in functional components!
+Besides simplifying your code and removing the need for a lot of boilerplate associated with classes in JavaScript (looking at you, `this`), they enable some serious shareability.
+They also make it possible to use state in functional components.

-You can probably tell that we've been _super_ excited about [React Hooks][hooks-intro].
+You can probably tell that we've been super excited about [React Hooks][hooks-intro].
 So when they finally landed in React 16.8, we figured it was time to give our very own `StaticQuery` component the hook treatment!

 ### Say hello to useStaticQuery

 `useStaticQuery` is a hook that takes a GraphQL query and returns your data.
-That's it!
+That's it.

 **No more Render Props necessary to use a Static Query**

-Not only does this simplify accessing your data in components now but will also keep your component tree shallow!
+This simplifies accessing data in your components and also keeps your component tree shallow.

-Let's check out a simple example.
+Let's quickly check out a simple example.
 Here's a simple Header component, first using `StaticQuery` and then with `useStaticQuery`.

 ### Before